woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/postgis.rst

 Package management
 ------------------

 Now you can install PostGIS.
-The name of the package is :guilabel:`opengeo-postgis`:
+The name of the package is :guilabel:`postgis`:

 .. code-block:: bash

-   apt-get install opengeo-postgis
+   apt-get install postgis

 After installation
 ------------------

 When completed, PostGIS will be installed on your system as a service, running on port **5432**.

 .. note:: During installation a PostgreSQL user account named **opengeo** (password **opengeo**) will be created.